Isolating the chiral magnetic effect from backgrounds by pair invariant mass: Discussion and summary

 \section{Discussion and summary}

 The STAR experiment at RHIC has accumulated Au+Au minimum bias data samples of $15\times10^6$ events from Run-4~\cite{Abelev:2009ac,Abelev:2009ad}, $57\times10^6$ events from Run-7~\cite{Adamczyk:2014mzf}, and $500\times10^6$ events from Run-11~\cite{Skokov:2016yrj}.
 If the CME signal is 1/3 of the measured inclusive $\dg$~\cite{Abelev:2009ac,Abelev:2009ad} and independent of $\minv$, these data samples (with the 20-60\% centrality) could yield, based on our toy MC study, a better than $5\sigma$ measurement of \dgmcut.
 If the CME signal is unobservable, then our analysis method could set, based on our AMPT result, an upper limit with 98\% CL on the CME of 5\% at \mcut\ relative to the measured inclusive $\dg$.
 It is likely that the CME contribution decreases with $\minv$ and, depending on the detailed physics mechanism, may become difficult to observe at \mcut.
-Our fit method can be used to explore and extract CME signals at low $\minv$.
-The method relies on the rather robust assumption of different $\minv$ dependences of peaked resonance contributions and smooth CME signal, lifting the major difficulty of similar dependences of the background and CME on experimental variables thus far.
-Obviously a better theoretical guidance of the $\minv$ dependence of the CME would help its experimental search.
+Our fit methods can be used to explore and extract CME signals at low $\minv$.
+The methods rely on the rather robust assumption of different $\minv$ dependences of peaked resonance contributions and smooth CME signal, lifting the major difficulty of similar dependences of the background and CME on experimental variables thus far.
+The ESE method can further help determine the background dependence on $\minv$, thus improving the accuracy in the extraction of the CME signal.